Fordham

 Sample of externship placements

-- American Civil Liberties Union (ACLU)
+- American Civil Liberties Union

-- Financial Industry Regulatory Authority (FINRA)
+- Financial Industry Regulatory Authority

 - Housing Conservation Coordinators

-- Legal Services of New York
+- Legal Services NYC

 - Lincoln Center for the Performing Arts